Reducing Cognitive Load in Venue Search

 Initially explored incorporating a section to display a user's recently contracted venues for added personalization, which would involve cross-platform linking.

-Due to technical ambiguity, I decided to pivot to a general AI suggested venues section.
+Due to technical ambiguity, I decided to pivot to a general AI suggested venues section, which would rely only on user data and patterns within the platform, rather than other platforms in the Cvent ecosystem.

 Filter Interaction Model